Daniel-Manjarrez/Microcontroller-Distributed-Systems/README.md

   ![Space Team](Media/spaceteam.jpg)

+We decided to build upon the original game by addressing the two main problems we had: lack of progression & lack of dynamic gameplay.

 - Implement an upgraded timer that causes a game over when expired
 - Erase random letters to make the game progressively more difficult
 - Added level up and game over screens